Hoyasumii/avengers-endgame/README.md

 OKOYE: It was a mild subduction under the African plate.

 NATASHA ROMANOFF: Do we have a visual?
-How are we handling i
+How are we handling it